Tutorial #2

 At this point you should have imported 1 waypoint called Camp Site.

-Click on the blue X icon to get a menu showing additional waypoint icons.
+Click on the blue X icon of our waypoint to get a popup menu showing additional waypoint icons.
 Choose the red ball icon.

 Now press the Save and Close button to save the changes to the waypoints and to close the waypoints form.